What is developmental language disorder?

 Below are links to some websites and resources that you may find useful…

-The RALLI campaign is ‘Raising Awareness of Language Learning Impairments’ by explaining what a language impairment is, the impact it can have and how to get help.
+The RADLD campaign is ‘Raising Awareness of Developmental Language Disorder’ by explaining what a language disorder is, the impact it can have and how to get help.

 Afasic supports parents and represents children and young people with speech, language and communication needs (SLCN).